Optimal input states for quantifying the performance of continuous-variable unidirectional and bidirectional teleportation: Optimal input state for CV unidirectional teleportation

 \section{Optimal input state for CV unidirectional teleportation}

-The CV quantum teleportation protocol describes how to transmit an unknown quantum state from Alice to Bob when their systems are in continuous-variable modes and they share a prior entangled state known as a {\it resource state} \cite{braunstein1998teleportation}.
+The CV quantum teleportation protocol describes how to transmit an unknown quantum state from Alice to Bob when their systems are in CV modes and they share a prior entangled state known as a {\it resource state} \cite{braunstein1998teleportation}.
 In this protocol, Alice mixes the unknown quantum state with her share of the resource state (TMSV state) and performs homodyne detection.
 The homodyne detection destroys the input state on Alice's end.
 Alice then communicates the classical outcomes of the detection to Bob, based on which he performs unitary operations on his share of the resource state to generate an approximation of the input state.
 Let $A$ denote the input mode, and let $B$ denote the output mode.
 An ideal teleportation protocol requires noiseless homodyne detection and infinite squeezing in the TMSV state, and it induces the identity channel $\mathcal{I}_{A \to B}$ on the input states \cite{bennett1993,braunstein1998teleportation} (see \cite{PhysRevA.97.062305} for further clarification of the convergence of the protocol to the identity channel).
-However, an experimental implementation of CV teleportation has a noisy detector and finite squeezing in the resource state.
+However, an experimental implementation of CV teleportation has a noisy detector and finite squeezing in the resource state which makes the experimental implementations of teleportation perform less than ideal.
 It realizes an additive-noise channel $\mathcal{T}_{A\to B}^\xi,$ where the noise parameter $\xi > 0$ encodes unideal detection and finite squeezing \cite{braunstein1998teleportation, braunstein1998error}.
-It is expected that experimental implementations of teleportation will perform less than ideal.
-By taking the performance metric to be the energy-constrained channel fidelity between ideal teleportation and the additive-noise channel, the performance of experimental implementations has been studied in \cite{SSW20}.
-By choosing the Hamiltonian $H_A$ to be the photon number operator $\hat{n}_A= \sum_{n=0}^{\infty} n \vert n\rangle\!\langle n\vert_A$, the energy-constrained channel fidelity in \eqref{new6_eqn3} for the identity channel $\mathcal{I}_{A \to B}$ and the additive-noise channel $\mathcal{T}_{A\to B}^\xi$ can be further simplified, as a consequence of phase averaging and joint phase covariance of these channels \cite{SWAT18, SSW20}, as
+The additive-noise channel $\mathcal{T}^{\xi}$ is a composition of the quantum-limited amplifier $\mathcal{A}^{1/\eta}$ with gain parameter $1/\eta$ and the pure-loss channel $ \mathcal{L}^{\eta}$ with transmissivity $\eta,$ where $\eta = 1/(1+\xi)$ \cite{LSHC06, CGH06}.
+See \cite[Section~II.B]{sharma2020characterizing} for more details.